Vynx-Dev/vynos-kernel/README.md

 ### Emulating
 `qemu-system-x86-64 -cdrom dist/x86_64/kernel.iso`
-Or just flash the ISO to a CD-ROM or DVD, then boot the OS from the CD-ROM/DVD, You can easily download the ISO from releases
+Or just flash the ISO to a CD-ROM or DVD, then boot the OS from the CD-ROM/DVD, you can easily download the ISO from releases
 # Docs
 Please check out the docs in docs/